eeb/dropwizard-mongo/README.md

         return l;
     }

-MongoJack provides wrappers for the standard MongoDB api calls that will marshall MongoDB documents into objects that are Jackson anotated.
+MongoJack provides wrappers for the standard MongoDB api calls that will parse MongoDB documents into objects that are Jackson annotated.